markspan/evtplugins/README.md

 ## tactile_stimulator
 description ...

-List of the variables that appear in the OpenSesame variable inspector when using the TactileStimulator plugin:
+List of the variables that appear in the OpenSesame variable inspector when using the tactile_stimulator plugin:

 variable name | description
 ------------- | -----------